Rogue One Series: Chirruit Imwe and Baze Malbus

 Chirrut's death is notable because it follows the ultimate "crazy trust exercise": walking to a console through a hail of blaster bolts from death troopers as a blind man by trusting the Force.
 And true to the movie's theme, Chirrut is rewarded for his trust - he makes it, and plays a pivotal role in transmitting the Death Star plans to the Alliance.
 He's promptly shot afterwards, but he accomplishes his task as he desired.

 Throughout the movie Chirrut has doggedly trusted the Force.
 While imprisoned by Saw Gerrera, Chirrut prays, and Baze remarks, "Really?
 You pray?
 He is praying that the door will open!"
-And Chirrut simply replies, "It worries him, because he knows it may work."
-Throughout the movie the tension of who Baze used to be - "the most devoted of us all" - and who Baze is now.
+And Chirrut simply replies, "It worries him, because he knows it is possible."
+Throughout the movie the tension of who Baze used to be - "the most devoted of us all" - and who Baze is now is visible.
 And Chirrut's devotion stands in contrast to the agnosticism of Baze.

 Baze sees Chirrut fall, and he holds his friend's hand as he dies, and thus begins the climax of Baze's character development.
 As he holds the hand of the dying priest, Baze is converted back to his belief in the guidance of the Force.